ReRand/RENTED/Assets/ui/README.md

-this is where all the ui elements created by the amazing sleepy tofu (Discord: tireddavid)
+this is where all the ui elements created by:

+- me (shysolocup) (Discord: shysolocup)
+- sleepy tofu (Discord: tireddavid)